AI’s “Magnificent Seven.” An acrostic of the seven leading AI-leading companies

 According to secular understanding, chronology is the order in which events or dates occur.
 In the Bible, however, chronology is more than just a timeline of events.
 When combined with numbers, it forms a language.

 Most cultures use the sun and moon to measure time; the Bible is no exception (Genesis 1:14-17).
 Even though different languages are spoken worldwide, all cultures use the same celestial bodies to keep track of time.
 Over time, people developed this numeric language by calculating cosmic cycles and measuring human body parts.

 The Bible makes full use of the language of time.
 It continually weaves numbers and timelines into the narrative.
 This relationship between numbers and narrative begins at the start of the Bible, with the creation of the world.
 The first chapter of the Bible establishes the language of chronology.
 This relationship is demonstrated in the below video.

-The Book of Genesis is true history; however, it is condensed the further one looks back.
-The earliest chapters are like a seed that slowly grows into a tree.
-By the end of the Bible, it is fully matured, “bearing 12 fruits for each month of the year”, Rev. 22:2.
+The Book of Genesis is actual history, but it becomes more condensed the further one looks back.
+The earliest chapters are like a seed, but by the end of the Bible, it has grown into a tree “bearing 12 fruits for each month of the year” (Rev. 22:2).

-The Genesis chronology is especially dense with information, like DNA itself.
+The Genesis chronology is saturated with meaning and is arranged like a fractal.

 Peaks and valleys express time in the Bible